Scarzard/RTS_Balancing/docs/README.md

 By making AI predictable, it encourages the player to develop and ideate plans that when executed successfully, is satisfying to observe the results.
 It wound't be the same if the same plan only worked half of the time.

+### AI should be able to interact with the game's systems

+This is crucial when making an AI seem like it's alive and smart.
+This makes the player feel like the machine has the same choices.
+This behaviour can also be exploited by the player if he ever perceives a pattern in its behaviour.

+In RTS games, this could be done by making the AI gather and manage resources in order to develop his own strategy (even if the machine has a higher income to make it harder to play against), instead of granting them for free and make them unlimited for the AI.
+Thus, making it nearly impossible for the player to deal with.

+### Make the AI react to player's actions

+If the machine notices that the player is focusing on getting a superior map control, they AI should fight for control too.
+You have to make that the AI is constantly trying to sabotage and get and edge over the player.
+It shouldn't blindly follow a programmed build order and stick to it no matter what.
+This are the instances where the machine feels like a machine.
+And we should always try to avoid that.

+This is also crucial to make every encounter feel unique.
+Because it prevents the player from just setting up a specific build order and beating every campaign with the same boring, unchanging strategy.

+### Good AI for friendlies!

+This is not intended to be applied to RTS because rarely, if not never, you won't be working alongside an AI-driven ally.
+But it's a nice way to add more value and meaning to the game.

+An extremely good example analysing Final Fantasy XV's character, Prompto, who will be taking selfies when certain thresholds have been triggered or when the character feels like doing so.
+Gameplay wise, this has no value whatsoever.
+But it adds a tremendous amount of complexity to Prompto's character and makes him feel like he's self-aware.